MakeSchool-Tutorials/Git-GitHub-Intro/P1-Your-First-Repo/content.md

 >
 > A dialog should popup for creating a local repository.
 >
-> Choose a destination path that makes sense for you.
-It's usually best practice to keep all your projects organized in the same place so now is a good time to make a `Projects` folder of some sort.
+> Choose a destination filepath on your computer that makes sense for you.
+It's usually best practice to keep all your projects organized in the same place, so now is a good time to make a `Projects` folder of some sort.
 Name your repository `HoppyBunny` if you are on the games track and `MakeSchoolNotes` if you are on the apps track.
 >
 > Be sure the type is set to `Git` and *Also create remote repository* is checked!
 This will give us another dialog to create a remote repository on Github.
 >